Open Travel Guide

 Mount Wilhelm

 PNG's highest peak at 4,509m offers challenging but non-technical climbing through diverse ecosystems from rainforest to alpine grasslands.
 Summit at sunrise provides breathtaking views across the Bismarck Range.
-A bucket-list climb for adventurers.
+A once-in-a-lifetime climb for adventurers.

 Tufi Dive Resort